MimiCheng/kaggle-protein-image-classification/README.md

 During training I used many manual steps.
 For example, I stop the training when the model started to overfit and reduce the learning rate to train more.

-I used checkpoint the save the best weight and use it as a initialize weight for the next training.
+I used checkpoint the save the best weight and use it as an initialize weight for the next training.

 ## Files